Last Updated on

 North American slavery

-The abdominal crime of slavery is an ancient practice, but the first recorded slaves in North America arrived in Virginia, at that time an English colony, on or around 20 August 1619.
+- The abominable in nocrime of slavery is an ancient practice, but the first recorded slaves in North America arrived in Virginia, at that time an English colony, on or around 20 August 1619.
 They had been captured in what is now Angola by Portuguese slave-traders and put aboard a ship bound for Mexico.
 On the way, the slave-ship was attacked by two English privateers, the White Lion and the Treasurer, and 50-60 Africans were taken by the English.
 The White Lion arrived at Point Comfort, now Fort Monroe, Hampton, where “20 and odd Negroes” were exchanged for supplies.
 The Treasurer arrived a few days later, when it is possible that a further 7 to 9 slaves were sold.
 Between 1525 and 1866, it is estimated that some 12.5 million Africans were forcibly transported to the Western Hemisphere, of which around 388,000 arrived in what became the United States of America.
 Though all European powers were involved in the slave trade, the bulk of it was carried out by Britain.
 There is an International Slavery Museum in Liverpool.

 1644 – 375th anniversary